Darkflame72/defectio/docs/migrating_discord.rst

 Guild is now Server
 ~~~~~~~~~~~~~~~~~~~~~

-The official API documentation calls the "Server" concept a "Server" instead of how Discord handles it.
+The official API documentation calls the "Server" concept a "Server" instead of a "Guild", unlike Discord.

 A list of differences is as follows: